Worldbuilding Tips from the UK Editor of The Martian

 Reedsy professional Michael Rowley has collaborated with numerous authors on building science fiction and fantasy worlds during his time as Editorial Director of Del Rey UK.
 He was the UK editor for The Martian, Andy Weir’s bestselling novel – now an Oscar-nominated film starring Matt Damon – and Django Wexler’s critically acclaimed Shadow Campaigns fantasy series.

 Michael recently hosted a Reedsy Live Chat on the very topic of worldbuilding.
-You can re-watch his video or jump to a summary on the following topics:
+You can re-watch his video below, but you can also jump to a summary on the following topics:

 There are two basic types of writers: those who plan and those who make it up as they go along.
 Planners sit down and work all the details out beforehand, determining the geography and history of their world before starting the first draft.
 The other kind of writer is often described as a “pantser” who “flies by the seat of their pants.”